-Stark was born in Norwich, the youngest son of a dye manufacturer, Michael Stark, who is credited with the invention of the dye known as 'Norwich red'.
-In 1811, on the completion of his education at Norwich School, he was apprenticed to John Crome, whose influence on his pupil was profound.
-Stark’s work was exhibited in London as early as 1811 and at the British Institution between 1814 and 1818.
+Stark was born in Norwich, the youngest son of an important dye manufacturer, Michael Stark, who is credited with the invention of the dye known as 'Norwich red'.
+On the completion of his education at Norwich School in 1811, he was apprenticed to John Crome, whose influence on his pupil was profound.
+His work was exhibited in London as early as 1811 and at the British Institution from 1814-18.
 In 1814 he moved away from Norwich to London, where he befriended the artist William Collins.
-In 1819 ill health forced him to return to Norwich, where lived for twenty years.
-In 1840 he moved to Windsor, where he lived for a decade, continuing to produce landscapes.
+In 1819 ill health forced him to return to Norwich, where lived for twenty years, before moving to Windsor in 1840, where he lived for a decade, continuing to produce landscapes.
 He returned to London in 1849, residing there until his death in 1859 at the age of 64.
-He is buried with his family in the Rosary Cemetery in Norwich.
+He is buried in the Rosary Cemetery in Norwich.

-Stark generally worked in oils.
-His early paintings were followed by woodland scenes, which were often pastiches of the seventeenth century Dutch masters.
-His work during the 1830s was more successful, with his works displaying a freshness that was previously lacking.
-Stark produced etchings, watercolours and pencil and chalk drawings, but these are nowadays less well known.
-In 1834 he published his admired Scenery of the Rivers of Norfolk, containing thirty-six etchings produced by specialist engravers after his own paintings, along with accompanying text for each scene.
-This ambitious work was well-received at the time, but like similar works it was financially unsuccessful.
+Stark generally worked in oils, although his total included etchings, watercolours and pencil and chalk drawings.
+His early paintings were followed by landscapes depicting woodland scenes, which were often pastiches of the seventeenth century Dutch masters.
+His works during the 1830s, which were more successful, displayed a freshness that was previously lacking.
+In 1834 he published his admired Scenery of the Rivers of Norfolk, which contained thirty-six etchings produced by specialist engravers after his own paintings.
+Although this ambitious work was well-received at the time, as with similar works published by other artists it was financially unsuccessful.